bluejw/BayesITR/README.md

 ## Data

-The data analyzed in Section 6 "Application: DIVAT Data Analysis" of the paper are from The French Computerized and Validated Data in Transplantation (DIVAT), which is a large-scale database that collects medical records for kidney transplantation at several French hospitals.
+The data analyzed in Section 6 "Application: DIVAT Data Analysis" of the paper are from the French Computerized and Validated Data in Transplantation (DIVAT), which is a large-scale database that collects medical records for kidney transplantation at several French hospitals.
 The data are publicly available.
 However, one needs to fill out a request form for access.
 Full details of the data are available at https://www.divat.fr/.

+To facilitate broader accessibility and future use, we have also provided a de-identified dataset from the DIVAT database that was used in the data application presented in Section 6 of the manuscript.
+We have made the dataset available in two formats: an R data file, "DIVAT_Data.RData", and a CSV file, "DIVAT_Data.csv".
+Both files are included in the following folder: "Bayes_ITR_DIVAT", and contain the following 8 columns/variables:

+* ID: De-identified individual identification number from the DIVAT database;
+* ageR: Recipient age;
+* bmiR: Recipient body mass index (BMI);
+* ageD: Donor age;
+* DGF: Delayed graft function, defined as an indicator of dialysis use within the first week after transplantation (DGF = 0 for no dialysis and DGF = 1 for dialysis);
+* typeDonor: Donor type, where typeDonor = 0 indicates a living donor and typeDonor = 1 indicates donation after brain death with a beating heart;
+* creat: Creatinine level (outcome);
+* tacro_tl: Tacrolimus dosage (treatment).

-The R data files for the simulation studies and the DIVAT data analysis of the paper are available at the following link: https://drive.google.com/file/d/1ctH0AXDrb596skbTCQy9F0mbGGJbJz0L/view?usp=sharing.
+All other R data files for the simulation studies and the DIVAT data analysis of the paper are available at the following Google Drive link: https://drive.google.com/file/d/1ctH0AXDrb596skbTCQy9F0mbGGJbJz0L/view?usp=sharing.

 ## Code